We Handle What

 Our Products

 Secure your policies and ensure your beneficiaries receive their benefits.
-All plans include our encrypted vault and Claim Assist.
+All plans include our encrypted vault.
+Claim Assist is priced separately.

 Need to file a claim now?
-Claim Assist: $99 setup fee — 5% success fee only if you receive a payout.
+Claim Assist: $0 upfront — 10% service fee only after you receive your payout.

 Frequently Asked Questions